mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If you have been told to be on a clear liquid diet before your catheter is inserted you shouldn't eat any solid food after midnight the night before the procedure and you should continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.
 Your healthcare team will let you know if this applies to you.

 #### The Day Your Catheter is Inserted
 The catheter will be inserted at our Surgical Day Hospital.
-You will probably already be staying in a nearby hotel or apartment, so you should arrange transportation between your lodging and the surgical day hospital.
+You will probably already be staying in a hotel or apartment within walking distance of MSKCC's main hospital.
+If you are not already living locally then you you should arrange transportation between your lodging and the surgical day hospital.

 You should report to the Surgical Day Hospital several hours before the procedure is scheduled to take place.
 This will allow the medical team to evaluate you and make sure everything is in order before they insert the catheter.